tschueller/maven-javascript-plugin/README.md

 * Add jsdoc support.
 Idea: Use the new rhino-based JSDoc implementation to create API documentation.
 * Implement runtime dependency manager for PHP and Java.
-* Write m2e plugin so all this magic nicely integrates into Eclipse.

 [1]: https://www.ailis.de/nexus/content/repositories/ "Ailis Maven Repository"